Followers

 Planter Orphan

-James Monroe was born at the aptly-named Monroe Hall in Westmorland County, Virginia, on 28 April 1758.
-James's father was a mildly prosperous planter.
-Both of his parents died when Monroe was in his teens, and he took over the plantation and care of his siblings under the guidance of his mother's brother, Joseph Jones, a member of the House of Burgesses.
+James Monroe was born at the aptly named Monroe Hall in Westmorland County, Virginia, on April 28, 1758.
+His father was a moderately successful planter.
+Both of his parents died when Monroe was a teenager, and he took over the plantation and cared for his siblings under the guidance of his mother's brother, Joseph Jones, a member of the House of Burgesses.
 Jones took young Monroe to Williamsburg and enrolled him in the College of William and Mary.
-His uncle also introduced him to the likes of George Washington, Thomas Jefferson, and Patrick Henry—up-and-coming Virginians who would help change the world, as would young James.
+His uncle also introduced him to prominent Virginians like George Washington, Thomas Jefferson, and Patrick Henry—future leaders who would help shape the world, just as young James would.

 Williamsburg